cyekov/Obfvious/README.md

 **Prerequisites:**
 * Install Build Tools for VS from [here](https://visualstudio.microsoft.com/downloads/#) (check the “C++ build tools” box and under the “Installation details” may want to also check ‘C++ ATL’ box).
-    * [Unchecked] You can install it via command line by downloading https://aka.ms/vs/16/release/vs_buildtools.exe and running `vs_buildtools.exe --quiet --wait --norestart --nocache  --add 	Microsoft.VisualStudio.Workload.VCTools --add Microsoft.VisualStudio.Component.VC.ATLMFC --includeRecommended`
+    * You can install it via command line by downloading https://aka.ms/vs/16/release/vs_buildtools.exe and running `vs_buildtools.exe --quiet --wait --norestart --nocache  --add 	Microsoft.VisualStudio.Workload.VCTools --add Microsoft.VisualStudio.Component.VC.ATLMFC --includeRecommended`
 * Install Git, CMake and Python3, make sure they are added to path.
     * [Unchecked] You can install deps using Chocolatey:
         * Install choco from powershell: `iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`